 Most of hand woven orders are customized to some degree.
 Usually, it's the color palette that's changed.
 Beyond colors, you can choose the weave, size, and fibers to suit your purpose.
 I have many yarn sources and it is fun to browse yarn samples, weaving books and my own supply of woven samples.
 If you are not local, then I work out the design via email with attached weaving drafts in your colors.
 Large projects always require a round of samples in your fiber and colors.
 Just remember, that when fitting into your enviroment, color and pattern are hard to match - it is better to think of "echoing" aspects of the environment!

 In a new endeavor, Rosepath is weaving throws for Lillooet using the rough, but soft 2 ply wool from the farm's East Friesian sheep.
 The throws employ historic weaves with texture to add interest to the all-white collection.
-Below left, a few of the sheep - including an occasional dark one.
-Below right is a 4' x7' coverlet in a French Canadian Acadian design with plain ribbed pillow to complement.
+Below left, shows the French Canadian Acadian loop technique.
+Below right is a 4' x7' coverlet in a loop and grid design with plain ribbed pillow to complement.
 For orders, visit http://www.lillooetcheesery.com/contact.

 Close Up of Atarah (collar)